SSL for MongoDB Connections

 - Under the “Initiate maintenance operation” header, select the “Disable SSL” option.

-- Click the “Disable SSL” button.
+- Click the “Disable SSL” button and confirm that you want to proceed.

 - Wait for the rolling restart process to complete (see explanation below).